Getting started with Nextflow¶

 You can use environment variables to control the Nextflow runtime and the underlying Java virtual machine.
 These variables can be exported before running a pipeline and will be interpreted by Nextflow.

 For most users, Nextflow will work without setting any environment variables.
-However, to improve reproducibility and to optimise your resources, you will benefit from establishing some of these.
+However, to improve reproducibility and to optimise your resources, you will benefit from setting some of these variables.

 Exercise

-Change the version of Nextflow you are using to 23.04.0
+Pin the version of Nextflow you are using to 25.04.4 by exporting an environment variable:

 Solution